 All photos except headshots were taken by me.

-• I’m an AuDHD, agender, disabled, and queer descendant of people forcibly displaced by Western imperialism.
+• I’m an AuDHD, agender, disabled, and queer person of the Vietnamese and Teochew diaspora.
 I have lived experiences of chronic illness, mental illness/Madness, complex trauma, chronic suicidality, and psychiatric incarceration.
-I’m also multiply privileged, including but not limited to being housed, light-skinned, thin, and cisgender-passing with higher education.
+I’m also multiply privileged, including but not limited to being housed, light-skinned, thin/straight-sized, and cisgender-passing with higher education.

 • Santa Clara University